craigargh/cfg-python/course_handbook/session_2.md

 turtle.done()
 ```

 This code will draw an identical square.
-The benefit here is the code is more concide.
+The benefit here is the code is more concise.
 If the shape became more complex, for example if it had 360 sides instead of 4, the code would look almost the same:

 ```python
 import turtle